tonsky/spectre/doc/turtles.rst

 Turtles all the way down
 ------------------------

 Turtles are unified building blocks of any Spectre application.
-The name "Turtle" was inspired by Simon Willison's `article <http://simonwillison.net/2009/May/19/djng/>`_, who originally proposed an idea to unify different parts of Django under common contract.
+The name "Turtle" was inspired by Simon Willison’s `article <http://simonwillison.net/2009/May/19/djng/>`_, who originally proposed an idea to unify different parts of Django under common contract.

 .. class:: Turtle